Tree-Packing Revisited: Faster Fully Dynamic Min-Cut and Arboricity: Introduction

+For planar graphs, Lacki and Sankowski~\cite{LackiS11} provided a deterministic algorithm with $\tilde O(n^{5/6})$ worst-case update and query time.

+There are faster algorithms for dynamic min-cut, at the cost of an approximation factor: Thorup and Karger~\cite{ThorupK00} gave a $(2+\eps)$-approximation in $\tilde O(\poly(\log m,\eps^{-1}))$ amortized update time, and Thorup~\cite{Thorup07} gave a $(1+\eps)$-approximation in $\tilde O(\sqrt{n})$ worst-case update time.

+In the partially dynamic setting, Thorup~\cite{Thorup07} gives an algorithm with $\tilde O(n^{3/2}+m)$ total time for the purely decremental and incremental settings.
+Further, there are incremental algorithms with $O(\lambda \log m)$ or $O(\poly\log m )$ amortized update time, by Henzinger~\cite{Henzinger97} and Goranci, Henzinger, and Thorup~\cite{GoranciHT18} respectively.

-\paragraph{Further Related Work.} Computing the (fractional) arboricity of a graph is a relatively hard problem; we do not know a static linear-time algorithm for the exact version.
+\paragraph{Arboricity.} Computing the (fractional) arboricity of a graph is a relatively hard problem; we do not know a static linear-time algorithm for the exact version.
 Gabow showed how to compute the arboricity in $\tilde O(m^{3/2})$ time~\cite{gabow1995matroid,Gabow98}.
 For the approximate version, much faster algorithms are known.
 In particular, Eppstein gave a $2$-approximation in $O(m+n)$ time~\cite{Eppstein94}.

 Plotkin, Shmoys, and Tardos gave a FPTAS for solving fractional packing and fractional covering problems, and their algorithm applied to fractional arboricity takes $\tilde O(m\alpha/\eps^2)$ time~\cite{PlotkinST95} and provides a $(1+\eps)$-approximation, where $\alpha$ denotes the value of the fractional arboricity.
 Toko, Worou, and Galtier gave a $(1+\eps)$-approximation for the fractional arboricity in $ O(m\log^3 m/\eps^2)$ time~\cite{WorouG16}.
 Blumenstock and Fischer~\cite{BlumenstockF20} gave a $(1+\eps)$-approximation of the arboricity in $O(m\log m\log\alpha/\eps)$ time.
-More recently, Quanrud~\cite{quanrud2024faster} gave a $(1+\eps)$-approximation of the arboricity w.h.p.\ in $O(m\log m\alpha(n) + n\log m(\log m + (\log\log m+\log(1/\eps))\alpha(n))/\eps^3)$ time, where $\alpha(n)$ is the inverse Ackermann.\footnote{We apologize for the abuse of notation, in the remainder of the paper the inverse Ackermann does not appear and $\alpha$ always refers to the fractional arboricity itself.}
+More recently, Quanrud~\cite{quanrud2024faster} gave a $(1+\eps)$-approximation of the arboricity w.h.p.\ in $O(m\log m\alpha(n) + n\log m(\log m + (\log\log m+\log(1/\eps))\alpha(n))/\eps^3)$ time, where $\alpha(n)$ is the inverse Ackermann\footnote{We apologize for the abuse of notation; in the remainder of the paper the inverse Ackermann does not appear and $\alpha$ always refers to the fractional arboricity itself.}.

 The exact fractional arboricity can be computed in $\tilde O(mn)$ time~\cite{Gabow98}.

 For dynamic arboricity, there is a deterministic exact algorithm with worst-case update time $\tilde O(m)$~\cite{BanerjeeRS20}.
 The work of Brodal and Fagerberg~\cite{BrodalF99} implies a $4$-approximation of the arboricity in $O(\poly\log m)$ amortized update time against an oblivious adversary.